njordhov/docker-shadow-cljs/README.md

 # Shadow CLJS in Docker

-Conveniently develop with [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) without having to install npm, the Java Virtual Machine (JVM), or Clojure on your local machine.
+Conveniently develop with [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) without having to install Clojure, JVM or npm on your local machine.
 The provided Docker image includes all necessary dependencies to develop with ClojureScript.

 ## Benefits